joshrp/moonlight-docs/Setup-Guide.md

 **Controls for iOS devices**

 Apple devices only natively support MFi controllers.
 We recommend the "extended layout" controllers which have most buttons present on a typical Xbox 360 controller.
 Notably lacking are the L3 and R3 buttons and the select button.
 When using the Auto setting for on-screen controls, an overlay will be displayed containing the buttons that your physical controller is missing.

+**Controls for PC clients**

+PC clients support keyboard/mouse input and up to 4 game controllers.
+On Windows, XInput-compatible gamepads will be mapped automatically.
+On other systems, you may need to map the controller manually.

+To free the mouse cursor from the Moonlight window, press Ctrl+Alt+Shift.
+To quit streaming, press Ctrl+Alt+Shift+Q.

 ##Quick Setup Instructions
 1. On the server, download the GeForce Experience software from http://www.geforce.com/geforce-experience/download and install it.
 The server may need a reboot after installation to finish setup.
 Make sure GeForce Experience is open, updated, and that you've scanned for games.
 You should see the NVIDIA icon in your system tray.
 If you don't, try rebooting your machine or reinstalling GeForce Experience.
 Moonlight may not be able to pair if the NVIDIA icon isn't shown.